 What could those issues be?

-1. He has transferred his desire elsewhere
+1. He refuses sex because he has transferred his desire elsewhere

 The category that is rising the most right now are men who are not interested in sex within marriage because they’re getting release elsewhere, especially with pornography.